eikehmueller/ma32070/lectures/Notes.md

 # Solving linear systems in PETSc

 ## PETSc implementation
 To implement matrices in the CSR storage format, we use the [Portable, Extensible Toolkit for Scientific Computation (PETSc)](https://petsc.org) (pronounced "pet-see").
-More specifically, we will work with the [petsc4py](https://petsc.org/release/petsc4py/) Python interface.
+Since PETSc itself is written in the [C-programming language](https://www.c-language.org/), we will work with the [petsc4py](https://petsc.org/release/petsc4py/) Python interface.
 After [installation](https://petsc.org/release/petsc4py/install.html), this can be imported as follows:
 ```python
 from petsc4py import PETSc
 ```